• Dealing with Change

 READ MORE

-• Lean Quote: Room for Improvement
+• Lean Quote: Carrots and Sticks

 On Fridays I will post a Lean related Quote.
 Throughout our lifetimes many people touch our lives and leave us with words of wisdom.
 These can both be a source of new learning and also a point to pause and reflect upon lessons we have learned.
 Within Lean active learning is an important aspect on